 And this is what I did:

-• it works great and has all the detail the others choose to spoon feed us $350 at a time because NOAA is where the charts come from in the first place.
+• It works great and has all the details the others choose to spoon-feed us $350 at a time because NOAA is where the charts come from in the first place.

-• I'm afraid I will be keeping my charts handy in case my laptop screen goes blue or battery's go dead.
+• I'm afraid I will be keeping my charts handy in case my laptop screen goes blue or battery goes dead.

 • I'm sure there must be more negatives.